All of our digital resources—databases, eBooks, magazines, courses and more—in one spot for a quick search.

 RBdigital offers digital popular magazines and classic audiobooks.
 Get individual issues from over 35 magazines — download and keep them indefinitely.
 Popular titles include Better Homes & Gardens, Eating Well, Men’s Fitness, Reader’s Digest, and many more.
 RBdigital also offers a small, always-available collection of predominantly classic audiobook titles that are compatible with most devices after a brief account set-up.

-New on iOS (Apple products): RBdigital users can listen to all articles in audio format, which improves reading comprehension and allows you to listen to the article while doing other things.
+RBdigital users can listen to all articles in audio format, which improves reading comprehension and allows you to listen to the article while doing other things.
+RBdigital also includes hundreds of fiction and non-fiction audiobooks for kids!

 Record Information Services